yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 ## The Results

+### Solution 1

-Interesting way to check if a number from [0, 10) is even:
+Interesting way to check if a number is even:

 ```push
 (false code.quote boolean.not code.stackdepth code.do*range)